-It also does not display the E2B version correctly or display some grub4dos variables such a %day% correctly.
+- The editor does not display the correct E2B version or display the correct value of some grub4dos variables.

-The position of the menu heading may also not be quite correct in some cases.
+- The x-position of the menu heading may also not be quite correct if centred.

 Using the E2B_Editor without needing a USB drive